Difference-in-Differences Designs: A Practitioner's Guide: 2 2 2x2 DiD designs

-DiD comes from an alternative assumption that identifies the relevant counterfactual even when the mean of $Y_{i,t=2}(0)$ differs across treatment groups (which violates mean independence) and changes over time (which violates time invariance).
-The so-called {parallel trends} assumption states that, in the absence of treatment, the average outcome evolution is the same among treated and comparison groups.
+DiD comes from an alternative assumption that identifies the relevant counterfactual even when the average untreated potential outcome differs across treatment groups (which violates mean independence) and changes over time (which violates time invariance).
+The {parallel trends} assumption states that in the absence of treatment, the average outcome evolution is the same among treated and comparison groups.
+For general assumptions and results, we denote time periods by $t=1,2$, but continue to be explicit about which years are being used when we reference the Medicaid example.